franciscop/server/docs/tutorials/todo/README.md

 ## Install dependencies

 After [getting your project ready](/tutorials/getting-started) you'll have to make sure that you have MongoDB installed following [the official guide](https://docs.mongodb.com/manual/administration/install-community/) and runn it (will depend on your installation process).
-For Ubuntu I can simply do:
+For Ubuntu you can simply do:

 ```bash
 mongod --version   # Should display a number